Refinance rates with Laurel Road start at 1.89%.

 As a psychiatrist, you’re not eligible for PSLF if you work in private practice or a for-profit setting.

-To find out if you qualify, use this PSLF checklist.
+To find out if you qualify, use our PSLF checklist.

 To qualify, you must agree to spend at least two years performing research funded by a nonprofit organization within the U.S. Your loan balance must be equal to or greater than 20% of your institutional base salary at the time of the award.